A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: A Dirichlet process mixture model on a linear network

 where \(q_1, \ldots, q_M\) represents the cluster probabilities for crime events.
 Then we model the cluster membership probabilities as the stick-breaking process prior \citep{sethuraman1994constructive}:

 where \(U_1, \ldots, U_m \overset{\text{iid}}{\sim} \text{Beta}(1, b_u)\) with rate parameter \( b_u \).
 In our analysis, we set a hyperprior for $b_u$ as $\text{Gamma}(1, 1)$ and $\text{Gamma}(1, 1/4)$, following \cite{reich2011spatial}.
+Note that $b_u$ controls the expected number of clusters.
+This choice can encourage the number of non-empty clusters to lie between 1 and 15, thereby allowing the regularization to reduce the possibility of overfitting.
 In the stick-breaking process prior, the initial mixture probability $q_1$ is represented as a beta random variable $U_1$.
 For $j = 2, \cdots, M$, the subsequent mixture probabilities $q_j$ are obtained by multiplying $1 - \sum_{m=1}^{j-1} q_m $, the remaining probability, with $U_j$, the proportion assigned to the $j$th cluster component.
 Theoretically, \eqref{eq:stick-breaking} considers an infinite number of clusters.
 However, in practice, we approximate it with a sufficiently large $M < \infty$.
 The remaining probabilities $1 - \sum_{m=1}^{j-1} q_m$ become 0 for large $j$; therefore, no observation is assigned to the $j$th cluster.
 From this finite representation, we can automatically choose the number of non-empty cluster centers.

 After we assign the cluster membership to each observation, we model the space-time locations of crime events.
 Specifically, we define the conditional distribution for a given $g_i$ as